 - Alzheimer’s Disease Fact Sheet

-Scientists continue to identify potential new ways to help diagnose, treat, and even prevent Alzheimer’s and related dementias, but such progress would not be possible without those who have participated in clinical trials and other studies.
+Over the past decade, NIA funding has enabled the development and testing of 18 new dementia drug candidates in clinical trials, with two more ready to enter trials.
+Scientists continue to identify potential new ways to help diagnose, treat, and prevent Alzheimer’s and related dementias, and such progress would not be possible without those who have participated in clinical trials and studies.
 NIA’s clinical trials portfolio includes but is not limited to the following:

 - Funding 33 Alzheimer’s Disease Research Centers (ADRCs) at major medical institutions across the United States.
 In addition, NIA funds four Exploratory ADRCs designed to further expand and diversify research and education opportunities.

-- Alzheimer’s & Dementia Outreach, Recruitment, & Engagement (ADORE) Resources is NIA’s web-based, searchable collection of tools and resources that supports the recruitment and retention of participants into clinical trials and studies on Alzheimer’s and related dementias.
+- Alzheimer’s & Dementia Outreach, Recruitment, & Engagement (ADORE) Resources, NIA’s web-based, searchable collection of tools and resources that supports the recruitment and retention of participants into clinical trials and studies on Alzheimer’s and related dementias.

-- NIA’s Alzheimer’s and related Dementias Education and Referral (ADEAR) Center provides current, comprehensive, unbiased sources on Alzheimer’s and related dementias.
+- NIA’s Alzheimer’s and related Dementias Education and Referral (ADEAR) Center, which provides current, comprehensive, unbiased sources on Alzheimer’s and related dementias.
 This includes answering questions around participation in clinical trials.
 Learn more and find a clinical trial near you.